 - A waiver or reduction of charges if the governmental body determines that access to the information primarily benefits the general public;

-- Notice when the governmental body asks the Office of the Attorney General for a ruling on whether the information can be withheld under one of the accepted exceptions, or if the communication discloses the requested information, a redacted copy;
+- Receive a copy of the communication from the governmental body asking the Attorney General for a ruling on whether the information can be withheld under one of the accepted exceptions, or if the communication discloses the requested information, a redacted copy;

 - Lodge a complaint about charges for public records or a complaint related to other possible violations with the county attorney, criminal district attorney, or the Office of the Attorney General.

 All governmental bodies responding to information requests have the responsibility to: